 100% Pure Hemp

 Our hemp comes from a small farm in Thailand next door to Cambodia.
 We do not blend it with any other materials (other than with pure, panda-free bamboo for a couple of smaller products for softness where noted) as hemp is the most sustainable fabric source.
 The people in this area of Thailand have been working with hemp for hundreds of years and are able to skillfully weave it without any blending.
 All of our twine and string bags are also made from 100% pure hemp, whilst our labels are all sewn in from left over hemp material so we reduce any waste created.
 The downside to pure hemp is that it is extremely expensive.
-We believe in using truly sustainable sources as much as possible so we have lower profit margins and don’t (read also, can’t!) wholesale our products in order to create with our hemp.
+We believe in using truly sustainable sources as much as possible so we have lower profit margins in order to create with our hemp.

 Cambodia produces silk and lotus leaf textiles but has no major fabric manufacturing facilities or cotton mills.
 It is however a country with a huge garment sector for companies outside of Cambodia.
 With this comes a lot of excess waste, and deadstock.
 A number of these companies use sustainable materials like linen which is pure or a blend of flax and cotton.
 We are able to source the fabrics that would have been directed to landfill, or burned, and use them for our own products instead.
 No shipping required.
 As the materials are off-cuts from big companies, this often means we make limited edition styles but we believe this is the most sustainable way we can create these products (and means we naturally have new styles throughout the year!).